cmu-delphi/delphi-epidata/docs/api/covidcast.md

 who has CLI (covid-like illness = fever, along with cough, or shortness of breath, or difficulty breathing).
 Note that this is tracking a different quantity than the surveys through Facebook, and (unsurprisingly) the estimates here tend to be much larger.
-* `quidel`: Data signal based on flu lab tests, provided to us by Quidel, Inc.  When a patient (whether at a doctor’s office, clinic, or hospital) has covid-like symptoms, standard practice currently is to perform a flu test to rule out seasonal flu (influenza), because these two diseases have similar symptoms.
-Using this lab test data, we estimate the percentage of flu tests that came back negative among all those that were performed in a given geography (state, metro-area or county) and on a given day.
-While many of these patients may not have covid, the fraction of tests negative for flu is positively correlated with the prevalence of covid.
 * `ght`: Data signal based on Google searches, provided to us by Google Health Trends.
 Using this search data, we estimate the volume of covid-related searches in a given location, on a given day.
 This signal is measured in arbitrary units (its scale is meaningless).
-* `doctor-visits`: Data based on outpatient visits, provided to us by a national health system.
-Using this outpatient data, we estimate the percentage of covid-related doctor's visits in a given location, on a given day.
+* `quidel`: Data signal based on flu lab tests, provided to us by Quidel, Inc.  When a patient (whether at a doctor’s office, clinic, or hospital) has covid-like symptoms, standard practice currently is to perform a flu test to rule out seasonal flu (influenza), because these two diseases have similar symptoms.
+Using this lab test data, we estimate the percentage of flu tests that came back *negative* among all those that were performed in a given geography (state, metro-area or county) and on a given day.

 The data is expected to be updated daily.
 You can use the [`covidcast_meta`](covidcast_meta.md) endpoint to get summary information about the ranges of the different attributes for the different data sources currently in the data.